Harry Kane fails to report for pre-season Covid-19 tests at Tottenham

-Tottenham striker Harry Kane did not report for pre-season tests on Monday morning.
+Tottenham are likely to fine striker Harry Kane after he failed to report for pre-season tests on Monday morning.

-The England captain was due back at the club’s Hotspur Way training centre for a Covid-19 test following his three-week break after the European Championship.
+The England captain was due back at the club’s Hotspur Way training centre for a Covid test following his three-week break after the European Championship.

-Spurs – who face Manchester City at home on the opening day of the season – have declined to comment.7
+Spurs are now considering disciplining their vice-captain, the PA news agency understands.

-The 28-year-old is keen to leave the club this summer in order to win trophies, but with three years left on his contract, Tottenham have no intention of selling their prized asset.
+The 28-year-old is keen to leave the club this summer in order to win trophies, but, with three years left on his contract, Spurs have no intention of selling their prized asset.

 Kane hinted at the end of last term that he would like to join Manchester City, but the Premier League champions have previously indicated they would not pay the sort of £150million fee required to even tempt Spurs to the negotiating table.